 Clusters are collaboration platforms of EUNIC members.
 At least three EUNIC members can join up to formally set up a cluster.
 The cluster represents the whole of the EUNIC network.

 Full members: Full members are local offices of EUNIC members.
 Only these members sign the Charter.
 Find a list of EUNIC's full members in the members' section.

-Associate members: Organisations which subscribe to the purposes of EUNIC but are not eligible for full membership.
+Associate members: These are organisations which subscribe to the purposes of EUNIC but are not eligible for full membership.

-The new process for establishing a EUNIC cluster begins with the development of a three-year cluster strategy.
-You can view and download the suggested strategy template below.
-Once ready, submit it to EUNIC Global office (TO: firstname.lastname@example.org, CC: email@example.com)Cluster Strategy templateSWOT analysis template
+The process for establishing a EUNIC cluster begins with the development of a cluster strategy.

 EUNIC Cluster Fund is financed with the voluntary contributions of EUNIC Members.
 It only co-finances projects designed and implemented by EUNIC Clusters to deliver their three-year cluster strategies.
 Find below all the information about upcoming and past calls, as well as the evaluation report of the previous edition of the Cluster Fund (2012-2015) Call for proposals 2017 (in preparation) Call for proposals 2016 (EN) (FR) (closed) Budget template Results and explanatory note Detailed results EUNIC Cluster fund evaluation report 2012-2015